Analysts Are Bullish on These Healthcare Stocks: Nkarta (NKTX), Biocept (BIOC)

 Infinity Pharma (INFI)

-In a report released today, Soumit Roy from JonesTrading reiterated a Buy rating on Infinity Pharma, with a price target of $7.00.
-The company’s shares closed last Thursday at $3.70.
+JonesTrading analyst Soumit Roy reiterated a Buy rating on Infinity Pharma today and set a price target of $7.00.
+The company’s shares closed last Thursday at $3.71.

 According to TipRanks.com, Roy is a top 100 analyst with an average return of 74.9% and a 61.4% success rate.
 Roy covers the Healthcare sector, focusing on stocks such as Deciphera Pharmaceuticals, Actinium Pharmaceuticals, and Adaptimmune Therapeutics.

-Infinity Pharma has an analyst consensus of Strong Buy, with a price target consensus of $4.83.
+Currently, the analyst consensus on Infinity Pharma is a Strong Buy with an average price target of $4.83.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.